-Of course, the team has been stressed of the bad result and the customer always looking over their shoulders, reporting everything to their higher managers.
+Of course, the team has been stressed of the bad result, and while always having the customer looking over their shoulders, reporting everything to their higher managers.
 But, after some weeks at the customer, the team is now home again for one month until going back again.

 And not to forget, the train simulator, where reaction time on the brakes need to be added, balises at slightly wrong positions in the track data file, odometer inaccuracy, etc., all changes needed to be able to simulate a real subway train and the surrounding rails’ hardware.
 The test system must behave like a train, otherwise the ATO can never be tested good enough.